icycoldveins/RunStravaSync/README.md

 ## Overview

-TrackAndFieldHub is an innovative fitness tracking and analysis platform, meticulously tailored for track and field athletes.
-By leveraging the power of Strava integration, TrackAndFieldHub offers specialized tools and insights to help athletes enhance their performance, strategize their training, and achieve their athletic goals.
+RunStravaSync is an innovative fitness tracking and analysis platform, meticulously tailored for track and field athletes.
+By leveraging the power of Strava integration, RunStravaSync offers specialized tools and insights to help athletes enhance their performance, strategize their training, and achieve their athletic goals.

 ## Features